spice-h2020/ldh-scanning-framework/README.md

 instances using `super().flattenObject()` iteration.
 The resulting object will have attribute names of the form `attrib1/attrib2/attrib3` where the `/` character indicates multiple levels of nested data structure in the original scanned JSON document.

+Currently, the `Hate` class shows an example of the class inheritance approach described above.